|

-The Royal Hospital, Kilmainham, W of Dublin city centre,
+The Royal Hospital, Kilmainham, W of Dublin city centre.

-The "Garden Lodge" is thought to be
+is thought to be

 designed by